 So, just how ‘end of an era’ was 1969?

 I’m interested because it’s when a big chunk of my novel, The Continuity Girl, is set.
 In the summer of 1969, Billy Wilder took his crew to Scotland to shoot the location scenes for ‘The Adventure of the Dumbfounded Detective’ sequence of his latest picture, The Private Life of Sherlock Holmes.
-One of the leading actors, Geneviève Page, has happy memories of watching the Apollo 11 moon landing on TV with another leading actor, Colin Blakely.
+One of the leading actors, Geneviève Page, has happy memories of watching the TV coverage of the Apollo 11 moon landing, with another leading actor, Colin Blakely.
 Blakely, if he were following other news, might well have been aware of the trouble brewing in his homeland of Northern Ireland, which was about to erupt into a conflict that would last another 28 years.
 Elsewhere on TV, they might have watched the first UK screening of US SF series Star Trek.
 As far as British SF was concerned, Doctor Who was in one of its periods of hiatus, between the bowing out of Patrick Troughton's black-and-white Second Doctor and the emergence of Jon Pertwee's full-colour Third Doctor.
-Even more frustratingly, the first series of Monty Python's Flying Circus wouldn't air till October, when the crew were at Pinewood.
+Even more frustratingly, the first series of Monty Python's Flying Circus wouldn't air till October, when cast and crew had relocated to Pinewood.
 But I understand that the movie's co-scripter, IAL Diamond, stayed up late to watch it, having been persuaded to do so by his wife.
-Back in the summer, if the cast and crew had turned on the radio, they might have heard the Beatles’ ‘Get Back’ or ‘Don’t Let Me Down’, but not—if they were listening to Radio 1—‘The Ballad of John and Yoko’, which was banned by the BBC for fear of its reference to crucifixion causing offence.
+Back in the summer, if the cast and crew had turned on the radio, they might have heard the Beatles’ ‘Get Back’ or ‘Don’t Let Me Down’, but not—if they were listening to Radio 1—‘The Ballad of John and Yoko’, which was banned by the BBC for fear that its reference to crucifixion might cause offence.

 I’ve noted before that we kid ourselves if we imagine that the 1960s was without its own yearnings for the past.
 The cult for the Edwardian era that affected fashion at the time, and led to the success of odd TV programmes like Adam Adamant Lives!
 (BBC 1966-1967), seems only odder to me when I reflect that there were plenty of genuine survivors from the period still around.
 When I look at photographs or film of the time, I’m drawn less to the hip young things than to the way older people look.
 Many are dressed in much the same way that someone might have dressed in 1939, let alone 1959.
 My great-grandmother, the only genuine Victorian I’ve known well, dressed this way right up until 1990.
 Every decade is necessarily a mishmash of itself and the decades that preceded it.